 Second, an EASHL tournament will encourage more players to get involved in the long-term.
 If EA wants to truly foster a strong esports community, it needs to start with getting the player base involved.
 And the only way this can be done is by making the player base feel like they can be competitive.
 A HUT tournament will most likely not accomplish this, but an EASHL tournament with low barriers of entry could be what EA need to get the player base excited about esports.
 If gamers feel like they need to spend money in order to participate in HUT, or feel like this tournament is only a money grab, most gamers won’t care about future NHL esports events.

 To me, the future of NHL esports is at a major crossroads.
 If EA is concerned with maximizing profits in the short-term, then it makes sense to have a HUT-based tournament.
 But doing this can hurt the long-term potential of NHL esports.
 Or, EA could do something which can energize a player base, as well as set the infrastructure for a potential NHL esports league.
-If I were think long-term, I would choose the latter.
+If I were thinking long-term, I would choose the latter.

 Want to talk sports and/or games with the fastest growing community in gaming?
 Join the conversation by registering at the official Sports Gamers Online Forums, and check out our Twitter and Facebook pages as well as our growing YouTube Channel!